Adrastea (moon): Discovery and observations

 Discovery image of Adrastea, taken on July 8, 1979, by Voyager 2.
 Adrastea is the fainter dot, in the very middle, straddling the line of the Jovian rings.

 Adrastea was discovered by David C. Jewitt and G. Edward Danielson in Voyager 2 probe photographs taken on July 8, 1979, and received the designation S/1979 J 1.
 Although it appeared only as a dot, it was the first moon to be discovered by an interplanetary spacecraft.
 Soon after its discovery, two other of the inner moons of Jupiter (Thebe and Metis) were observed in the images taken a few months earlier by Voyager 1.
 The Galileo spacecraft was able to determine the moon's shape in 1998, but the images remain poor.
 In 1983, Adrastea was officially named after the Greek nymph Adrastea, the daughter of Zeus and his lover Ananke.

 Although the Juno orbiter, which arrived at Jupiter in 2016, has a camera called JunoCam, it is almost entirely focused on observations of Jupiter itself.
-However, if all goes well, it should be able to capture some limited images of the moons Metis and Adrastea.
+However, if all goes well, it should be able to capture some limited images of the moons Thebe, Metis and Adrastea.
+A close flyby of Adrastea was planned for June 3, 2026, on Juno's 84th perijove.
+One source states that during this, the spacecraft passed within 11,747 km from the moon, while another predicts the flyby was closer to 40,000 km.
+The second source also suggested an Adrastea flyby within 10,200 km on Juno's 86th perijove on August 7, 2026.

 Physical characteristics

-Adrastea has an irregular shape and measures 20×16×14 km across.
-A surface area estimate would be between 840 and 1,600 (~1,200) km^{2}.
+Adrastea has an irregular shape and measures 20±× km across.
 This makes it the smallest of the four inner moons.
-The bulk, composition, and mass of Adrastea are not known, but assuming that its mean density is like that of Amalthea, around 0.86 g/cm^{3}, its mass can be estimated at 2 kg.
+The bulk, composition, and mass of Adrastea are not known, but assuming that its mean density is like that of Amalthea, around 0.86 cm3, its mass can be estimated at 2×10^15 kg.
 Amalthea's density implies that the moon is composed of water ice with a porosity of 10–15%, and Adrastea may be similar.

-No surface details of Adrastea are known, due to the low resolution of available images.
+The albedo of Adrastea is 0.10±0.045, however no surface details are known, due to the low resolution of available images.